Nirmalj000/pdf-merger/README.md

 - **Upload multiple PDF files**: Users can select multiple PDF files from their device.
 - **Rearrange files**: Drag-and-drop functionality allows users to reorder the files before merging.
 - **Merge PDFs**: The selected PDFs can be merged into one document with a single click.
-- **Automatic download**: The merged PDF is automatically downloaded once the merge is complete.
+- **download**: The merged PDF can be downloaded once the merge is complete.

 ## Technologies Used